lucasfernandoprojects/hand-sign-detection/README.md

 It was a cool project that taught me a lot about Computer Vision and how AI models are built.
 It took about a week to be finished, but I spent most of the time studying and writing code that didn't work.
 With the guidance I provided above, you should be able to create your own model in a few hours.

-The directories _training-results_ and _validation-results_ contains some predictions the model performed during training on the training and validation dataset, as you can see right below.
+The directories _training-results_ and _validation-results_ contain some predictions the model performed during training on the training and validation datasets, as you can see right below.
 The training dataset was augmentated - it means new images were producted from the original ones to add variety to the training set and, therefore, avoid over-fitting.

 ![Training results - train_batch2642](https://github.com/lucasfernandoprojects/hand-sign-detection/blob/main/training-results/train_batch2642.jpg)